Zelensky says Ukraine not buffer between West, Russia

 He expressed hopes for new investments and jobs.

-“From now on, our state will not only adopt the European experience but can also influence the industrial policy of the European Union,’’ he said, greeting Ukraine’s integration process as irreversible.
-(Xinhua/NAN)
+“From now on, our state will not only adopt the European experience but can also influence the industrial policy of the European Union,’’ he said, greeting Ukraine’s integration process as irreversible